Cartagena Cruise Port Guide

 Calle Mayor & Modernist Walk

 Pedestrianized main street connecting port to Old Town.
-Lined with stunning Art Nouveau buildings from the 1800s mining boom—look for Casa Cervantes, Casa Llagostera, Gran Hotel.
+Lined with stunning Art Nouveau buildings from the 1800s mining boom—look for Casa Cervantes, Casa Llagostera, and Gran Hotel.
 Tapas bars, cafés, and shops throughout.
 Free to explore, endlessly photogenic.

 Cost